re-innovation/TTGO_EPaper/README.md

 #define AIO_SERVERPORT      1883                    // 8883  // Use 8883 if at all possible!
 #define AIO_USERNAME        "YOUR USER NAME"        // This is your Adafruit IO username
 #define AIO_KEY             "YOUR KEY"              // This is your Adafruit IO Key
+#define AIO_FEED            "TOUR FEED HERE"        // This is the Adafruit IO feed you are getting data from.
+In my case it is "/feeds/airradiation"
 ```

-You then need to set up two feed.
+The code sets up two feeds.
 One is to subscribe to the feed and the other is publish to feed.
 As MQTT does not automatically give back a result unless it changes, AdafruitIO has a special case that when we wake up we need to publish (0) to the feed.
 This will send a message back to any feeds subscribed to the channel, which will give us the latest value.
 Thats why we need to subscribe and publish with a get here.
-In these lines change "airradiation" to the name of your feed channel.
+Changing the AIO_FEED above will change "airradiation" to the name of your feed channel.

 ```
 Adafruit_MQTT_Subscribe airRadiation = Adafruit_MQTT_Subscribe(&mqtt, AIO_USERNAME "/feeds/airradiation");
 Adafruit_MQTT_Publish   getRadiation = Adafruit_MQTT_Publish(&mqtt, AIO_USERNAME "/feeds/airradiation/get");
 ```

 In the example code this returns a counts per minute value from the radiation sensor.
 This is displayed, along with the coverted micro-Sv value (which is just multiplied by 0.0057).
 This value also is used to choose the icon to display.
 I have set three different icons: Low, Medium and High.
 These were drawn in inkscape and then converted to a 1-bit jpg and then converted to the data file required.
 Please see my blog post about how I did this, if you are interested (https://www.re-innovation.co.uk/blog/2020/ttgo-e-paper-display/).